-NC A&T, its departments, activities or student organizations do not discriminate against applicants, students or employees.
+N.C.
+A&T, its departments, activities or student organizations do not discriminate against applicants, students or employees.
 Membership and participation in a group must be open to all students without regard to age, race, color, creed, national origin, disability, religion, religious status or historic religious affiliation, military/veteran status, political affiliation, or sexual orientation.
 Group membership and participation must also be open without regard to gender unless exempt under Title IX.

-The University provides a well-balanced program of activities for moral, spiritual, cultural, and physical development of students.
-Various committees, departments and organizations of the University sponsor religious, cultural, social, and recreational activities.
+The university provides a well-balanced program of activities for moral, spiritual, cultural, and physical development of students.
+Along with this office various committees, departments and organizations of the university sponsor religious, cultural, social, and recreational activities.
 Outstanding artists, lecturers and dramatic productions are brought to campus through programs and projects sponsored by student organizations, and scheduled and coordinated by the executive director for student activities, with the cooperation and assistance of other service, administrative and academic units.
-No group has the right to interfere with or disrupt, either in part or whole, the orderly operation of the University or interfere with the rights of its students.
+No group has the right to interfere with or disrupt, either in part or whole, the orderly operation of the university or interfere with the rights of its students.